Nikon D700 vs D800

 Both cameras feature a PC Sync terminal to control professional strobe lights, which will be appreciated by studio photographers.

-Both the D700 and the D800 have been discontinued, but can regularly be found used on eBay.
+Both the D700 and the D800 have been discontinued, but can regularly be found used on ebay.
 The D700 was replaced by the Nikon D800, while the D800 was followed by the Nikon D810.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon website.
+Further information on the features and operation of the D700 and D800 can be found, respectively, in the Nikon D700 Manual (free pdf) or the online Nikon D800 Manual.

 So how do things add up?
 Is the Nikon D700 better than the Nikon D800 or vice versa?
 The listing below highlights the relative strengths of the two models.